 Say you don’t get the job.
 Will being angry about it change the outcome?
 No. Are you disappointed?
 Sure, but it is what it is.
 You may review the result and discover that you might have done something differently.
 That is a fine thing to acknowledge - for the next time.
 But for the present case, it doesn’t matter.
 Don’t beat yourself up for not doing that “something” differently, because you didn’t have that information, prior to your action.
 And if you did – in the case of making a choice between doing one thing or the other – what really makes you think the result would have been different or would have ended up being any better?
 Even if the interviewer gives you a reason for not hiring you, it makes no difference, because you still may not have been hired based on other factors at that workplace of which you were unaware (i.e., the boss’s niece got the job).
 In such a case, you never would have gotten the job.

 Where is the proof that if you had done “something differently” that you would have gotten the job?
 There is none.
 Where is it written that you “should” or “must” have this job?
 No where.
 All the worry and wondering is guessing, assumptions.
 All the “musts” and “shoulds” are demands with no basis of authority.
 All you receive for your worry and demands is suffering.

 How a situation works out is how a situation works out.
 By detaching yourself from your expectation, you remove the worry and stress.
 You are still able to flow along doing what you need to do, but you can do so without all the suffering and, like the swimmer, come out of the event unharmed.

-Please forward this ezine to others and encourage them to sign up.
-Help others and you help yourself.
+Please forward this ezine to a friend and encourage them to sign up.
+It's free!